ahmetb/serverless-registry-proxy/README.md

 - `REPO_PREFIX`: project ID + AR Repository name (e.g.
   `ahmetb-demo/prod-images`)

+> Pricing Note: Similar to serving from GCR, when serving from Google Artifact
-> **Warning:** When using Artifact Registry, the layer blobs are downloaded
+> Registry using this proxy, the layer blobs will not be served through this
-> through this proxy, and therefore will incur [more
+> proxy.
+The registry client will be redirected to a signed GAR URL of the
+> upstream AR domain.
+Therefore, the blob traffic does not pass through the
-> costs](https://cloud.google.com/run/pricing) on Cloud Run such as networking
+> Cloud Run instance.
-> egress and longer execution times leading to higher "billable time".

 ### Deploying (elsewhere)